 Resilience is what protects all of us from the negative and painful feelings we can experience at these times – much like an umbrella protects us from the rain.

-The good news is that everyone can be resilient – even if its’ been somewhat battered and bruised.
+The good news is that everyone can be resilient.

 Simply, it means being aware of how you feel, staying calm, when you get very upset, being able to manage your behaviour so you don’t get too negative, calming down quickly and bouncing back.

 When is it needed?
-Whenever you are faced with difficulty – changes that have occurred at work (cutback in hours of employment, working from home, being laid off) or home (forced proximity with immediate family, lack of opportunities to meet with friends, oversight of children’s distance learning, relationship difficulties).
+Whenever you are faced with difficulty.
+These could be changes that have occurred at work – cutback in hours of employment, working from home, being laid off.
+Difficulties at home – forced proximity with immediate family, lack of opportunities to meet with friends, oversight of children’s distance learning, relationship difficulties.

 If we are fortunate to not have experienced much adversity in our lives, we may be unaware of how resilient we are.
 It’s only when we are faced with significant threats, challenges and difficulty that we see how sensitive we are to our surrounds and whether we have the inner quality of resilience that helps us cope and prosper.

 Today, many of us due to being overwhelmed with stress are less able to respond positively to stressful events as we once were.
-The pandemic stress has forced its’ way into our lives disrupting routines, relationships and the way we go about our business.
-In this instance, formerly resilient people need opportunities to re-build and strengthen their resilience.
+Pandemic stress has forced its’ way into our lives disrupting routines, relationships and the way we go about our business.
+In this instance, formerly resilient people need opportunities to rebuild and strengthen their resilience.
 When the amount of stress increases significantly, our amount of resilience lessens.